cran/FjordLight/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10259129.svg)](https://doi.org/10.5281/zenodo.10259129)
 [![Downloads](https://cranlogs.r-pkg.org/badges/grand-total/FjordLight)](https://cran.r-project.org/package=FjordLight)

-This package is designed to aid the user in accessing and working with the Arctic fjord PAR data product created for the [FACE-IT project](https://www.face-it-project.eu/).
-An ESSD paper is currently in review that contains details on the creation of these data.
+This package is designed to aid the user in accessing and working with the Arctic fjord PAR data product created for [FACE-IT](https://www.face-it-project.eu/).
+An open access [ESSD paper](https://essd.copernicus.org/articles/16/2773/2024/index.html) contains details on the creation of these data and provides examples of their use.

 For a full range of examples for how to use this package, please see this [vignette](https://face-it-project.github.io/FjordLight/articles/fl_example.html).